Wouldn’t it be great to be able to drum to any music on the fly?

 Truth be told, most pro cajon players also prefer responsive front plates as these allow them to create tones of varying volume and textures.

-I’m not sure about you, but in my parents will not have it if I left my cajon lying around.
-Even though it functions perfectly as a stool.
+I’m not sure about you, but my parents would not have it if I left my cajon lying around…even though it functions perfectly as a stool.

 With this in mind, we looked for cajons that came with storage solutions.

 We’ve noticed that beginners are often price sensitive, hence this is a factor we look into.

 We’ve limited our search to beginner cajons that cost less than $130.

 A point you should note is that you might stumble upon cajons that are super cheap – like below $50.